pola-rs/polars/README.md

 ## Using custom Rust functions in Python

 Extending Polars with UDFs compiled in Rust is easy.
 We expose PyO3 extensions for `DataFrame` and `Series` data structures.
-See more in https://github.com/pola-rs/pyo3-polars.
+See more in <https://github.com/pola-rs/pyo3-polars>.

-## Going big...
+## Going big

 Do you expect more than 2^32 (~4.2 billion) rows?
 Compile Polars with the `bigidx` feature flag or, for Python users, install `pip install polars-u64-idx`.